How fisheries activities are assessed and managed in marine protected areas (MPA)

 Managing commercial fishing activity in marine protected areas

 Thank you everyone for taking part in our recent consultation on the proposed byelaw to protect Margate and Long Sands EMS.
-We are currently reviewing responses received and will publish more details shortly.
+Having considered the responses received, we have published an updated byelaw and impact assessment and a decision document.

 The impact of any licensable activity or development in or near an MPA is looked at as part of the marine licensing process.
 However fishing activity is not part of this process.